collinco2/sentinelforge/docs/PRD.md

 Scope Out:
 Full SOAR functionality (automated playbooks) – we will only provide

-minimal "alert forwarding" at MVP.
+minimal “alert forwarding” at MVP.

 •